Luporion/MKW-LAN-Dolphin-Fork/README.md

 - Game loads, but I get "An error has occured.
 Press the EJECT button, ..." \
 This is often when a license has been used before on different server.
 Please delete it and play from a fresh license.

+- Stuck on "Saving...
+Please do not push the POWER button or RESET" \
+This somethimes occurs when there is no LICENSE.
+Please open a vanilla ISO/Disc of MK Wii and create a license.

 ## TODO